 In this post, we’ll give you a summary of the Future Homes Standard and what it will mean for the industry. …

 Especially when dealt with on a global scale, differences in terminology and semantics can cause confusion and misinterpretation – so it’s best to assess what each term means and how they are applied in initiatives to reach a common goal – combating climate change and protecting the future of our planet.
 Here we explore the difference between carbon neutral and net zero, two terms that are becoming staples for any environmental or planet-friendly discussions.

 Fundamentally, there is no difference between the two terms.
-Carbon neutrality is the act of achieving net-zero emissions.
-Net-zero may have become a more popular term on a geopolitical scale as it represents more of a “quantitative” target.
+Carbon neutrality is the act of achieving net zero emissions.
+Net zero may have become a more popular term on a geopolitical scale as it represents more of a “quantitative” target.
 Some countries have misinterpreted carbon neutrality to mean stabilising carbon emissions at a certain “accepted” level, rather than offsetting them completely.

-So, whatever you want to call it, let’s dig a little deeper into what achieving net-zero actually means.
+So, whatever you want to call it, let’s dig a little deeper into what achieving net zero actually means.

-What is “net-zero”?
+What is “net zero”?

 Net zero, in its broadest sense, means that you are offsetting your carbon emissions and capturing enough carbon from the atmosphere to keep the total carbon footprint at zero.
 This is achieved by 1) reducing emissions and 2) carbon offsetting.
 Reducing emissions to zero is a little unrealistic (this would be “gross zero”) – so efforts to reduce emissions must be supported by efforts to remove CO2 from the atmosphere to make up for emissions elsewhere.
 This is where the “offsetting” comes in.

 Generally speaking, we use “net zero” to refer to what is actually “net zero carbon” – meaning that for every ton of anthropogenic emissions (carbon emissions caused or influenced by humans), the equivalent amount of CO2 must be removed from the atmosphere.
-Net-zero GHG refers to the balancing of all greenhouse gas emissions, taking into account all other anthropogenic emissions which are harmful to the environment in abundance such as methane and nitrous oxide.
+Net zero GHG refers to the balancing of all greenhouse gas emissions, taking into account all other anthropogenic emissions which are harmful to the environment in abundance such as methane and nitrous oxide.
 This is also referred to as “climate neutral”.

 That being said, the focus tends to be on carbon dioxide, as it accounts for the large majority of anthropogenic emissions.